Coronavirus digest: Mutated COVID variant reaches France, Spain and Sweden | DW | 26.12.2020

-French and Swedish authorities have identified the first known case of the highly infectious coronavirus variant.
-The man who brought it to the country showed no symptoms.
-Keep up to date with DW.
+French, Spanish and Swedish health authorities have identified the first known cases of the highly infectious coronavirus variant.
+Russia has given the green light to its vaccine, Sputnik V. Keep up to date with DW.

 France, Spain and Sweden confirmed their first cases of a new coronavirus variantthat was recently identified in the UK, the countries' respective health ministries have confirmed.
 Experts believe the mutated version of the virus is around 70% more contagious.